OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 6. Free memory if allocation done in step 4
 7. Close device.
 No further operations permitted until subsequent open device call

-Table below summarizes all APIs listed in `aocl_mmd.h`.
+Table below summarizes all APIs listed in `aocl_mmd.h`. <!--TODO: that can be impletemented to support various runtime capabilities check with runtime team - how does it use the API exactly?-->

 **Table 4-1: Summary of MMD API from `aocl_mmd.h`**